Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Proposed Methodology

 \subsection{Dual graph embedding network}

-In this section, the proposed dual graph embedding network(DGEN) which learns the graph embedding of informative nodes for graph clustering is described in detail.
-The overall framework is shown in Fig.~1.
-In our model, the global graph embedding $H_g$ is first learned via the global GAT encoder.
-Then, $H_g$ is fed into our NCPool to obtain informative nodes and edges, and the final embedding $Z$ is obtained by the local GAT encoder.
-Finally, the local clustering process is eventually conducted on the informative embedding Z, and we use them as labels to train a GAT classifier which is used to obtain the final clustering assignments for all the nodes.
+In this section, the proposed dual graph embedding network(DGEN) which learns the graph embedding of the subset of nodes and edges for graph clustering is described in detail.
+In our model, the global graph embedding $H_g$ is first learned via the Global GAT Encoder.
+Then, $H_g$ is fed into our NCPool to obtain informative nodes and edges, and the final embedding $Z$ is obtained by the Local GAT Encoder.
+Finally, the local clustering process is conducted on the informative embedding Z, and the labels obtained is used to train a GAT classifier which is used to obtain the final clustering assignments for all the nodes.

+In our DGEN, graph attention layer(GAT)\cite{conf/ictai/SalehiD20} with multi-head is used to learn the representation of neighboring nodes adaptively.
+Let $h^{(l)}_i$ be the latent representation of the node $v_i$ learned by the $l$-th layer, and the GAT with $m$-head can be expressed as